knpuniversity/symfony2-series/knpu/episode4/deployment.rst

 Performance Setup you Need
 --------------------------

 One more thing.
-There are a few really simple things you can do to maximize Symfony's performance.
+There are a few really easy wins to maximize Symfony's performance.

 First, when you deploy, dump Composer's optimized autoloader: